Your Research Tools to Quantify Neurotransmitters

 Some researchers utilize retrodialysis to deliver a compound to the target brain tissue.
-This compound can be a medicine, toxin, protein, etc. This reverse type microdialysis is called retrodialysis and is done when the precise administration of a compound is necessary.
+This compound can be medicine, toxin, protein, etc. This reverse type of microdialysis is called retrodialysis and is done when the precise administration of a compound is necessary.
 The compound is placed in the perfusate and diffused across the membrane to the target tissue.
-For example, placing a medicine in the perfusate which will diffuse across the membrane of the microdialysis probe that is implanted directly in a tumor.
+For example, placing medicine in the perfusate which will diffuse across the membrane of the microdialysis probe that is implanted directly in a tumor.
 A second microdialysis probe could be placed nearby the first probe and could be collecting dialysate in response to the medication administration.

 Some researchers like to do bilateral microdialysis.
 The idea is that one probe is functioning as a baseline while certain manipulations occur to the other probe.